FLock

 1. Navigate to the Validator tab on the Stake page

-2. Verify you have FML available to claim for the task you are staking
+2. Verify you have FLOCK available to claim for the task you are staking

 Once you’ve approved the transaction in your web3 wallet you will see a dialogue box confirming your claim.